PlayingWithProjections/PlayingWithProjections.github.io/content/challenge/who_won_the_game.md

 draft: true
 ---

-Ok, so here we get in the real mechanisms of the game play.
-So how do we want to determine a winner of a game.
+The winner of a game is the player with the most points in total for the game.
+Points are scored per question.

-To calculate points on a question, calculate `1000 * ( 1 - ( [response time] / 240 ))` and round this number down.
+To calculate points for a question, calculate `1000 * ( 1 - ( [response time] / 240 ))` and round this number down.
-The winner of a game is the player with the most points.

 In case that multiple players have the same amount of points, there are multiple winners.

 ## Bonus